Updated May 28, 2021

 Intensive Care Units

-- COVID-negative patients in the intensive care units will be allowed to have one visitor per day, between 2 and 7 p.m.
+- COVID-negative patients in the intensive care units will be allowed to have two visitors at a time, between noon and 7 p.m.

-- For pediatric patients, one parent/guardian may visit.
+- For pediatric patients, including NICU patients, two parents/guardians may visit.
 Visitation is allowed 24/7.

 Labor and Delivery